mv-2112/canonical-openstack-docs/how-to/troubleshooting/inspecting-the-cluster.rst

 Controller model
 ~~~~~~~~~~~~~~~~

-The ``controller`` model contains the MicroStack components that are
+The ``controller`` model contains the Canonical OpenStack components that are
 placed directly on the nodes that make up the deployment.
 The status of
 this model can be queried using the following command: